A Review of Radio Frequency Based Localization for Aerial and Ground Robots with 5G Future Perspectives: RF-based Localization for Aerial and Ground Robots

-Stojkoska et al.~\cite{stojkoska_indoor_2017} incorporate Multi-dimensional Scaling (MDS) and Weighted Centroid Localization (WCL).
-Al-Jazzar and Jaradat~\cite{al2020aoa} introduce a geometrical approach.
-Based on 6 AOA of sensor doublets, the UAV position is found through mathematical techniques as the intersection of 6.
-LS method is employed in \cite{xu2020three} for UAV localization in 3D fusing AOA and TDOA.
-Nguyen et al.~\cite{nguyen2019integrated} explore relative localization, estimating the location of the UAV with respect to a target.
-Relative localization is useful for formation control \cite{guo2020simultaneous} and autonomous docking.
-This paper fuses UWB range measurements with vision-based data.
-Employing recursive LS, decimeter accuracy is acquired in a 2D experimental setup.
-The mentioned methods are compared in \autoref{table0}.
+Stojkoska et al.\cite{stojkoska_indoor_2017} incorporate Multi-dimensional Scaling (MDS) and Weighted Centroid Localization (WCL) for indoor localization.
+Al-Jazzar and Jaradat\cite{al2020aoa} propose a geometrical approach where the UAV’s position is determined through mathematical techniques based on six AOA measurements from sensor doublets.
+In \cite{xu2020three}, the Least Squares (LS) method is used for UAV localization in 3D by fusing AOA and TDOA data.
+Nguyen et al.~\cite{nguyen2019integrated} explore relative localization by estimating the UAV's position relative to a target, a method useful for formation control \cite{guo2020simultaneous} and autonomous docking.
+Their work combines Ultra-Wideband (UWB) range measurements with vision-based data, achieving decimeter-level accuracy in a 2D experimental setup using recursive LS.
+These methods are compared in \autoref{table0}.
+In a more recent study, \cite{meles2021measurement} investigates the performance of AOA for UAV localization in a cellular network, reporting an accuracy of less than 45 meters.

-As can be noticed the existing state-of-the-art literature on robot localization is limited to very specific scenarios, technology (UWB), RF features, and sensor data.
-In more detail, two main limitations have to be addressed:
+As noted, the current state-of-the-art in robot localization is limited to very specific scenarios, technologies (like UWB), RF features, and sensor data.
+Two key limitations must be addressed:

 \begin{itemize} \item Limited to specific technologies and sensor data: Most papers use RSS due to easy hardware.
 In that case, acceptable accuracy is just achieved by using UWB which is limited for indoors with short range.
 TOA-based localization is also done mostly by taking advantage of UWB.
 Moreover, many possibilities are missing in the literature like the integration of images, and LIDAR with RFs.